learning-the-computers/dot-connect/docs/examples/snowflake.md

-If you routinely connect to Snowflake using Python, you're likely familiar with the challenges of handling configurations, from hardcoding arguments in the `snowflake.snowflake.connect()` function to dynamically loading configurations via SnowSQL, and even juggling environment variables or JSON files.
+If you routinely connect to Snowflake using Python, you're likely familiar with the challenges of handling configurations, from hardcoding arguments in the `snowflake.connector.connect()` function to dynamically loading configurations via SnowSQL, and even juggling environment variables or JSON files.
 But guess what?
 There's a simpler way!